huzayfaSiddique/VisionTube/README.md

 - Subscribe / unsubscribe to channels, with subscriber and subscription counts
 - Like/unlike videos, comments, and tweets
 - Comment on videos (create, edit, delete)
+- Post, edit, and delete short text tweets from your own channel; like/unlike others' tweets
-- Public channel pages with a Videos tab and a Playlists tab (private playlists are hidden from non-owners)
+- Public channel pages with Videos, Playlists, and Tweets tabs (private playlists are hidden from non-owners)

 **Playlists**
 - Create, rename, describe, and delete playlists